muratk5n/thirdwave/en/README.md

 ---

-I am not refering to JStew per se, just a general shitlib-ness, some of what he did surely falls in that category.
+Not refering to JStew per se, no

 ---